New Hampshire Ignition Interlock Requirements

-There are tiered penalties in New Hampshire, meaning the penalties increase depending on how many previous DWI offenses a driver has on their record.
-The penalties increase also if there are certain circumstances, like a BAC double the limit or a minor is in the car.
+New Hampshire uses tiered penalties.
+These penalties increase depending on the number of DWI offenses a driver has on their record.
+The penalties also increase under certain circumstances, like a BAC double the limit or if a minor is in the car.

-What Happens if I Get a DWI in New Hampshire?
+What Happens if You Get a DWI in New Hampshire?

 First DWI Offense